If you go the traditional publishing route, the publisher usually handles the copyright page for you.

 No portion of this book may be reproduced in any form without written permission from the publisher or author, except as permitted by U.S. copyright law.

 This publication is designed to provide accurate and authoritative information in regard to the subject matter covered.
-It is sold with the understanding that neither the author nor the publisher is engaged in rendering legal, investment, accounting or other professional services.
-While the publisher and author have used their best efforts in preparing this book, they make no representations or warranties with respect to the accuracy or completeness of the contents of this book and specifically disclaim any implied warranties of merchantability or fitness for a particular purpose.
-No warranty may be created or extended by sales representatives or written sales materials.
-The advice and strategies contained herein may not be suitable for your situation.
-You should consult with a professional when appropriate.
-Neither the publisher nor the author shall be liable for any loss of profit or any other commercial damages, including but not limited to special, incidental, consequential, personal, or other damages.
+It is provided with the understanding that neither the author nor the publisher is engaged in rendering legal, financial, medical, or other professional services.
+While the author and publisher have used their best efforts in preparing this book, they make no representations or warranties with respect to the accuracy or completeness of the contents.
+The advice and strategies contained herein may not be suitable for your specific situation.
+You should consult a qualified professional where appropriate.
+Neither the author nor the publisher shall be liable for any losses or damages resulting from the use of this information.

 Book Cover by [Artist]